-Ecom Express is a nationwide express delivery business in India, in which we first invested in 2019.
-During our due diligence, we identified an opportunity to work with the company to increase women in employment: female representation in its workforce was below average for the sector at only 2 per cent.
+Ecom Express is a nationwide express delivery business in India.
+We first invested in the company in 2019.
+During our pre-investment due diligence, we identified an opportunity to work with the company to increase women in employment: female representation in its workforce was below average for the sector, at only 2 per cent.

 First, we helped identify the gaps, opportunities and benefits of developing a more diverse workforce.
 This information was then used to develop a gender strategy and timebound gender action plan, which included actions such as gender sensitisation training, integrating gender considerations into hiring practices, employee surveys, and training and mentoring programmes for women.

 female employment at Ecom Express when we first invested in the company